 Variety of Options | English Websites | Central Locations

-We were in Amsterdam recently, and a couple of days before coming home, we started to research where to get a COVID test in Amsterdam.
+We were in Amsterdam recently, and researched where to get a Covid-19 test in Amsterdam.
 Unlike Paris or Rome, there are a variety of private testing centers throughout Amsterdam.
 These independent testing centers are usually not inside a medical center or pharmacy.
 We received our results via text and email the same day.
-Our testing experience, from the time we walked into the testing site, took no more than 15 minutes.
+Our testing experience from the time we walked into the testing site, took no more than 15 minutes.

-Reservations are necessary to take a COVDI test in Amsterdam, but that doesn’t mean you can’t quickly get an appointment time, even for the same day.
-Don’t forget to bring your passport with you for your test.
-While the type of COVID test required for travel depends on the destination, the cheaper Antigen test will suffice for travel to the USA.
+Reservations are necessary to take a Covid-19 test in Amsterdam, but that doesn’t mean you can’t quickly get an appointment time, even for the same day.
+Don’t forget to bring your passport with you!
+While the type of Covid-19 test required for travel depends on your destination, the cheaper antigen test will suffice for travel.

 Where to Get a COVID Test in Amsterdam City Center

-The following sites will allow you to book a COVID test appointment within the city center of Amsterdam.
+The following sites will allow you to book a Covid-19 test appointment within the city center of Amsterdam.